The risk of hazards like natural disasters and extreme heat is underestimated. Stronger construction to mitigate it is undervalued.

 - Build disaster-proof homes before storms strike, not afterward (The Conversation, August 2016)

-- New approach calcuates benefits of building hazard-resitant structures (MIT News, December 2016)
+- New approach calculates benefits of building hazard-resistant structures (MIT News, December 2016)

 Fact Sheet: Resilient Buildings (May 2020)